tahoni/hpsc-web-vite/README.md

 ## Description
-This project stores the source code for the Hartebeespoort Practical Shooting Club (HPSC) website (https://hpsc.co.za).
+This project stores the source code for the Hartebeespoortdam Practical Shooting Club (HPSC) website (https://hpsc.co.za).

 ## Summary
-This project stores the source code for the Hartebeespoort Practical Shooting Club (HPSC) website (https://hpsc.co.za).\
+This project stores the source code for the Hartebeespoortdam Practical Shooting Club (HPSC) website (https://hpsc.co.za).\
 It is a React project bootstrapped using Vite with the TypeScript React template.
 It is written in TypeScript and uses Bootstrap and React Bootstrap as the UI framework.
 It uses React Router for page routing.